MultiChannelLabs/FlywizOs/en/button.md

 1. First create a `button` control and the property ID as `Button1`.
 [How to create a button control](#add_button)

    ![ID属性示例](assets/Button-properties-id-button1.png)
-2. In the `Project Explorer`, select the current project, right-click, and select the `Compile FlyThings` option in the pop-up menu.
+2. In the `Project Explorer`, select the current project, right-click, and select the `Compile FlywizOS` option in the pop-up menu.
 The function of this step is to **automatically generate template code** based on all UI files in the current project.
 [Learn more about code generation details](ftu_and_source_relationships.md#ftu_and_source_relationships)
 3. Take the UI file `main.ftu` as an example.
 After the previous step is completed, the file `jni/logic/mainLogic.cc` will be generated in the current project folder, as shown below :

    ![](assets/Button-callback-generate.png) <br/>